zineos/aimet/Docs/featureguide/adascale.rst

 Step 2
 ~~~~~~

-Apply AdaScale to decide optimal quantization encodings for parameters of supported layers
+Apply AdaScale to decide optimal quantization encodings for parameters of supported layers.
+It is recommended to use a minimum of 1500 iterations when applying AdaScale regardless of the dataloader batch size.

 .. tab-set::
     :sync-group: platform